Sunmile/hepParser/README.md

 >
 >> After setting all parameters in this panel, users can start the analysis of the selected scanning (in blue) by clicking the `Apply` button.

-> C: Control the special components of the results
+> C: Control the special components of the results.
 >> According to the prior knowledge of sample data, users can limit the theoretical components of enumeration. \
 >> If `No dA` is checked, the enumeration will filter out components containing **unsaturated uronic acid**;\
 >> If `No aG` is checked, the enumeration will filter out components containing **Levoglucosan**;\
 >> If `No aM` is checked, the enumeration will filter out components containing **Anhydromannitol**;

-> D: Control the degrees of polymerization (dp)
+> D: Control the degrees of polymerization (dp).
 >> According to the prior knowledge of sample data, users can limit the theoretical components of enumeration.\
 >> The default `Min dp` and `Max dp` are set as 0 and 20.
 Users can input more specific range of dp.